1. Computer Networks

 |1."Internetworking with Tcp/Ip: Design, Implementation and Internals - Vol.2: Design, Implementation, and Internals - Volume II" by Comer|

-“Internetworking with Tcp/Ip: Design, Implementation and Internals – Vol.2: Design, Implementation, and Internals – Volume II” Book Review: This book provides an in-depth analysis of the structure of TCP/IP software in an operating system.
-The book explores many of the topics like Principles, Protocols and Architecture.
-This book helps in gaining an understanding of how the Internet Technological Infrastructure is realized.
-This book can be used by those in the field of Tcp/lp design.
+“Internetworking with Tcp/Ip: Design, Implementation and Internals – Vol.2: Design, Implementation, and Internals – Volume II” Book Review: This book explores the structure of TCP/IP software in an operating system with an in-depth analysis.
+It covers various topics such as Principles, Protocols, and Architecture.
+The book helps readers gain an understanding of the realization of the Internet Technological Infrastructure.
+It is a useful guide for those in the field of TCP/IP design.

 |2."TCP/IP Architecture, Design and Implementation in Linux (Practitioners)" by Sameer Seth and M Ajaykumar Venkatesulu|